What is a Mid-semester Analysis Poll (MAP)?

 - Captures divergent views through a voluntary and anonymous process

 - Gives students the opportunity to reflect upon their learning and feel that their voices have been heard, which tends to improve learning behavior

 - Leads to course adjustments that can improve SPOT evaluations

 - Is intentionally structured and thoughtfully facilitated to be an overall positive experience

-Who can request a MAP?
+Who can request one?

-For larger departmental needs, we can also train faculty members to facilitate the MAPs within departments; this strategy is most successful for departments wishing to conduct multiple MAPs within a given semester or academic year.
+Anyone teaching at TCU can request a MAP.
+This is a development opportunity the Koehler Center provides to the TCU teaching community.
+MAPs are facilitated by Koehler Center faculty developers.
+For larger departmental needs, the Koehler Center can also train faculty members to facilitate MAPs within departments; this strategy is most successful for departments wishing to conduct multiple MAPs within a given semester or academic year.